 1. Tamron 28-300mm f3.5-6.3 Di VC PZD

-The Tamron 16-300mm f/3.5-6.3 Di-II VC PZD could be the only Tamron lens you ever need and it is very affordable.
-It doesn’t come with an impressive wide aperture, and it closes down as you zoom in, but the focal range goes from 16mm to a mighty 300mm.
-It also happens to be a macro lens, so you are killing multiple birds with one stone here.
-The only real issue is it’s made for APS-C sensors, so full frame users are out of the picture.
+The Tamron 28-300mm f3.5-6.3 Di VC PZD could be the only Tamron lens you ever need, and it is pretty affordable.
+It doesn’t come with an impressive wide aperture, and it closes down as you zoom in, but the focal range goes from 28mm to a mighty 300mm.
+It’s also made to work with full-frame cameras, so you can take it with you once you upgrade your camera’s body.

 2. Tamron SP 45mm F/1.8 Di VC USD